hckrpatrick/zigzagExam/README.md

            - For array[i][j] where (j - i) >= 2 and j < n, the value will be set to true if array[i+1][j-1] is true and input[i] == input[j], otherwise false
            - The function will start to assign values for substring with length 3 to n
            - Time Complexity: O((n - 2) + (n - 3) + ... + (n - (n - 2)) + (n - (n - 1))) = O((n - 2) + (n - 3) + ... + 2 + 1) = O(n(n - 1)/2) = O(n<sup>2</sup>)
-      - Every time a cell is set to true, it checks if the substring it represents is longer than the length of the longestPalindrome, if yes then the longestPalindrome will take the value of the substring
+      - Every time a cell is set to true, it checks if the substring it represents is longer than the length of the longPalindromeSubstr, if yes then the it will take the value of the substring
+3. The function returns the longPalindromeSubstr.

 Total Time Complexity: O(n) + O(n) + O(n<sup>2</sup>) = O(n<sup>2</sup>) where n is the length of the input

 ## Level 3
-This component has a function longestPalindrome(input) which takes in an input and returns the longest palindromic substring of the input.
+This component has a function minPalindromeCuts(input) which takes in an input and returns the minimum number of cuts needed to perform on the input string such that each remaining substring is a palindrome.

+1. Initially the function creates an array with size n and a nxn array, where n is the length of the input string.
+The values of the cells are assigned the same way longestPalindrome does.
+2.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).